Baldo-University/SOL_Farm2/README.md

 # SOL_Farm2
 Progetto SOL 2023/24, appello di Settembre.

+NOTE: THIS PROJECT IS NOT SAFE, USES NON-CANCELABLE THREADS, MAY NOT END AND/OR DEALLOCATE MEMORY THIS WARNING WILL REMAIN INDEFINITELY UNTIL THE STRUCTURAL PROBLEM IS FIXED

 Istruzioni rapide per l'utilizzo di Farm2

 Su Linux, aprire un terminale sulla directory principale del progetto.
 Dopodiché, digitare i seguenti comandi: